 3.70% |

-*The house edge figures in the table are accurate for blackjack variants with six decks.
+*The house edge figures in the table are accurate for blackjack variants that use six decks.

 Lucky Lucky Side Bets

-Unlike most bets we have discussed so far, this side wager takes into account both the cards in the player’s starting total and the dealer’s exposed card.
-It wins whenever these three cards form combinations of suited or offsuit 7/7/7 and 6/7/8 or add up to totals of 21, 20, or 19.
+Unlike most bets discussed so far, this side wager considers both the player’s starting two cards and the dealer’s upcard.
+It wins when these three cards form suited or offsuit 7/7/7 or 6/7/8 combinations, or when they total 21, 20, or 19.

-The payouts vary across casinos but the paytable below is generally considered the standard for this category of side wagers.
-As you can see, the bonus payouts decrease proportionately to the number of possible combinations for each winning outcome.
+Payouts vary between casinos, but the paytable below is generally regarded as standard for this bet.
+As you can see, the bonus payouts decrease in proportion to the number of possible combinations for each winning outcome.

 Number of Possible Combinations |